Villa de Leon: In popular culture

 Villa de Leon was used as a filming location for the 1973 cult classic Blackenstein as Dr Stein's castle-like residence.
 Many features of the home was shown including the famous grand staircase and various exterior/interior shots which showcase the architecture and period antique furniture.

-Villa de Leon has been used in many high-profile music videos, commercials and printed ads, such as Beyonce's "Haunted," Lady Gaga's "Paparazzi," Britney Spears's "My Prerogative" body fragrance commercial, Camila Cabello's "Liar", Ariana Grande, Miley Cyrus and Lana Del Rey's "Don't Call Me Angel", Taemin's "Press Your Number", Selena Gomez’s "Love On", Rod Stewart's Christmas special Rod Stewart: Merry Christmas, Baby, and shoots featuring Heidi Klum, Victoria Beckham, Robert Pattinson and Reese Witherspoon.
+Villa de Leon has been used in many high-profile music videos, commercials and printed ads, such as Beyonce's "Haunted," Lady Gaga's "Paparazzi," Britney Spears's "My Prerogative" body fragrance commercial, Camila Cabello's "Liar", Ariana Grande, Miley Cyrus and Lana Del Rey's "Don't Call Me Angel", Taemin's "Press Your Number", Selena Gomez’s "Love On", AGNEZ MO's "Long As I Get Paid", Rod Stewart's Christmas special Rod Stewart: Merry Christmas, Baby, and shoots featuring Heidi Klum, Victoria Beckham, Robert Pattinson and Reese Witherspoon.

 Its highly recognizable grand staircase has been a major focal point in several of these videos and photographs, as has its balconies and their balustrades, including their appearance on the cover of English rock band Procol Harum's 1973 album, Grand Hotel.

-In 2011, Foster The People filmed music video for the song Call It What You Want and in 2019, Tyler, the Creator's music video "A BOY IS A GUN*" was filmed in the villa.
+In 2011, Foster The People filmed the music video for "Call It What You Want" and in 2019, Tyler, the Creator's music video "A BOY IS A GUN*" was filmed in the villa.

 Villa de Leon was partially damaged in the Palisades Fire and has often been incorrectly identified as the J. Paul Getty Museum by many mainstream news outlets throughout coverage of the fire.